Non-commutative space time of the relativistic equations with a Coulomb potential using Seiberg-Witten map: Non-commutative time-space Dirac equation

 gives the stationary non-commutative Dirac equation:

 where $E$ is the ordinary energy of the electron and $\hat{H}$ is the non-commutative Hamiltonian of the form:

 where $H_{0}$ is the relativistic hydrogen atom Hamiltonian:

-and $H_{\mathrm{pert}}^{\theta }$ is the leading-order perturbation:
+and $H_{\mathrm{pert}}^{\Theta }$ is the leading-order perturbation:

-The leading long-distance part of $H_{\mathrm{pert}}^{\theta }$ behaves like that of a magnetic dipole potential where the non-commutativity plays the role of \ magnetic moment.
-In the above the matrices $\overrightarrow{\alpha }$ and $\beta $ are given by:
+The leading long-distance part of $H_{\mathrm{pert}}^{\Theta }$ behaves like that of a magnetic dipole potential where the non-commutativity plays the role of a magnetic moment.
+So the non-commutative coulomb potential is the multipolar contribution and this means that the distribution is not spherically symmetric.
+In the above the matrices $\vec{\boldsymbol{\alpha }}$ and $\beta $ are given by:

-where $\sigma ^{i}$\ are the Pauli matrices:
+where $\sigma ^{i}$ are the Pauli matrices:

-To investigate the modification of the energy levels by eq. \eqref{a2}, we use the first-order perturbation theory, where, by restoring the constants $ c $ and $\hbar $, the spectrum of $H_{0}$ and the corresponding wave functions are well known and given by (see \cite{15,16a,17,18,19,20a,21a}):
+To investigate the modification of the energy levels by eq. \eqref{a2}, we use the first-order perturbation theory, where, by restoring the constants $ c $ and $\hbar $, the spectrum of $\hat{H}_{0}$ and the corresponding wave functions are well-known and are given by (see \cite{34,39,40,41,42,43,44}):

 where the bi-spinors $\Omega _{jlM}\left( \theta ,\varphi \right) $ are defined by:

 with the radial functions $f\left( r\right) $ and $g\left( r\right) $ given as:

 where the ordinary relativistic energy levels are given by: